 Dr. Mark Moyar joined Hillsdale College in July 2021 as the William P. Harris Chair of Military History, and in 2024 became the director of the college’s Center for Military History and Strategy.
 From 2018 to 2019, he served as the Director of the Office of Civilian-Military Cooperation at USAID, and previously served as the Director of the Project on Military and Diplomatic History at the Center for Strategic and International Studies in Washington, DC.
 He holds a B.A. summa cum laude from Harvard and a Ph.D. from Cambridge.

 Dr. Moyar’s newest book is Triumph Regained: The Vietnam War, 1965-1968 (Encounter Books, 2023), the second volume of a Vietnam War trilogy.
-Previously, Dr. Moyar published Oppose Any Foe: The Rise of America’s Special Operations Forces (Basic Books, 2017).
-The first comprehensive history of America’s special operations forces, the book builds upon research he conducted while working at US Special Operations Command.
+Previously, Dr. Moyar published Oppose Any Foe: The Rise of America’s Special Operations Forces (Basic Books, 2017), the first comprehensive history of America’s special operations forces.
 His book Aid for Elites: Building Partners and Ending Poverty with Human Capital (Cambridge University Press, 2016) illuminates the nexus of international development, governance, and security, and the value of human capital in each of these sectors.
 His critique of US national security policy during the Obama era is entitled Strategic Failure: How President Obama’s Drone Warfare, Defense Cuts, and Military Amateurism Have Imperiled America (Threshold, June 2015).

-Dr. Moyar is the author of two groundbreaking histories of the Vietnam War: Triumph Forsaken: The Vietnam War, 1954-1965 (Cambridge University Press, 2006), and Phoenix and the Birds of Prey: Counterinsurgency and Counterterrorism in Vietnam (Naval Institute Press, 1997; Bison Books, 2007).
+Dr. Moyar wrote two previous histories of the Vietnam War: Triumph Forsaken: The Vietnam War, 1954-1965 (Cambridge University Press, 2006), and Phoenix and the Birds of Prey: Counterinsurgency and Counterterrorism in Vietnam (Naval Institute Press, 1997; Bison Books, 2007).
 Triumph Forsaken was the subject of a conference at Williams College and the book Triumph Revisited: Historians Battle for the Vietnam War (Routledge, 2010).
-At present, he is working on the sequel to Triumph Forsaken.